SteeltoeOSS/Documentation/docs/management/heapdump.md

 | `Enabled` | Whether to enable the heap dump management endpoint. | `true` |
 | `Sensitive` | Currently not used. | `false` |

->NOTE: Each setting above must be prefixed with `Management:Endpoints:Heapdump`.
+>Each setting above must be prefixed with `Management:Endpoints:Heapdump`.

 ## Enable HTTP Access